 - Make sure your bedroom is comfortable, relaxing, and quiet

-- Go to bed at a time that will allow you to get at least 7 hours of sleep
+- Go to bed at a time that allows you to get at least 7 hours of sleep

 - Avoid using your bed for anything other than sleep and sex